Communist insurgency in Thailand

-The communist insurgency in Thailand was a guerrilla war lasting from 1965 until 1983, fought mainly between the Communist Party of Thailand (CPT) and the government of Thailand.
+The communist insurgency in Thailand also known as The people's war from the leftists perspective was a guerrilla war lasting from 1965 until 1983, fought mainly between the Communist Party of Thailand (CPT) and the government of Thailand.
 The war began to wind down in 1980 following the declaration of an amnesty, and in 1983, the CPT abandoned the insurgency entirely, ending the conflict.

 Background

 In 1927, Chinese communist Han Minghuang attempted to create a communist organization in Bangkok before being arrested.
 Ho Chi Minh visited northern Thailand the following year, attempting to organize soviets in local Vietnamese communities.
-In the aftermath of the Siamese revolution of 1932, conservative Prime Minister Phraya Manopakorn accused his political opponent Pridi Panomyong of being a communist, with his government passing the Anti-Communist Act of 1933, which criminalized communism.
+In the aftermath of the Siamese revolution of 1932, conservative Prime Minister Phraya Manopakorn Nitithada accused his political opponent Pridi Banomyong of being a communist, with his government passing the Anti-communist act of 1933, which criminalized communism.

 During World War II, communists formed an alliance with the Free Thai Movement.
-In 1946, Pridi Panomyong assumed office, repealing the Anti-Communist Act and establishing diplomatic relations with the Soviet Union.
+In 1946, Pridi Banomyong assumed office, repealing the Anti-communist act and establishing diplomatic relations with the Soviet Union.

-In 1949, Pridi Phanomyong's attempt to return to power after the 1947 coup d'état was crushed.
+In 1949, Banomyong's attempt to return to power after the 1947 Thai coup d'état was crushed.
 The suppression of the "palace rebellion" convinced the CPT leadership that better preparations had to be made in order for a future rebellion to succeed.

-The failure of the 1952 Peace Rebellion was followed by the 13 November 1952 Anti-Communist Act.
-The act was sparked by the spontaneous involvement of a small number of communist party members in the rebellion.
+The failure of the 1952 Peace Rebellion was followed by the 13 November 1952 Anti-communist act, sparked by the spontaneous involvement of a small number of communist party members in the rebellion.

 During the course of the Korean War, the CPT continued to stockpile weaponry in rural areas and make general preparations for armed struggle.
 At the same time, the CPT formed the Peace Committee of Thailand, a pacifist movement operating mainly in urban areas.
 The Peace Committee contributed to CPT's expansion and the rise of anti-American sentiment in the country.

-In 1960, North Vietnam created a training camp for Thai and Laotian volunteers in Hoa Binh Province, Vietnam.
+In 1960, North Vietnam created a training camp for Thai and Laotian volunteers in Hòa Bình, Vietnam.
 A total of 400 people attended the camp in its first year of operation.

-Ideologically, the CPT aligned with Maoism and during the Sino-Soviet split the party sided with the Communist Party of China.
+Ideologically, the CPT aligned with Maoism and during the Sino-Soviet split the party sided with the Chinese Communist Party.
 In October 1964, the organization declared its position in a congratulatory message on the occasion of the 15th anniversary of the foundation of the People's Republic of China, and the following month a group of Thai communists formed the Thailand Independence Movement in Peking, China.

 On 8 December 1964, the Thailand Independence Movement issued a manifesto demanding the removal of US military personnel from Thailand and calling for regime change.
 The manifesto was later also broadcast by Radio Peking.
 Former Thai army officer Phayon Chulanont established the Thai Patriotic Front, another Thai communist organization, on 1 January 1965.
 The two parties formed the Thai United Patriotic Front on 15 December 1966.
-Hill tribesmen, as well as the Chinese and Vietnamese ethnic minorities, formed the backbone of the movement.
+Hill tribesmen, as well as members of the Chinese and Vietnamese ethnic minorities, formed the backbone of the movement.